petrpham/ScrobblIES/README.md

 ## Last.fm API
 Last.fm has its API through which some of the data gathered by the platform can be downloaded and processed.
 We mainly focused on __data with geographic information__ - most played artists and tracks in given countries.

+## Before use
+To access the LastFM public API, one needs an API key, which can granted upon registration @https://www.last.fm/api/account/create.
+Please insert the key into the configuration file in order to start scraping.
+To save your time an archived cache file can also be found in this repository containing 100 most popular artists and tracks by country and additional information about them.